How to sell your art online

 Michell has created more than 500 original art pieces and 40 murals, many of which have served as inspiration for her eCommerce brand.
 Her products have not only captured the attention of everyday art lovers, but have also been featured in publications like Forbes, Vogue, and ESSENCE Magazine—plus landed her global deals with Foot Locker, SPANX, and other highly sought-after brands.

-Where to sell your art online
+03. Find where to sell your art online

 Long gone are the days when earning money on your artwork meant going through a gallery, agent, or local boutique.
 Nowadays, there are plenty of online options that give you more control over the buying experience.